Supplier Management Best Practices through Prequalification

 Supplier Management is the process of managing the suppliers in an organized effort to complete the job task while also reducing risk exposure in the process.

 That task can be a huge undertaking depending on how many contractors and suppliers are needed.
-What can significantly increase that task is if those contractors use subcontractors.
+Something that significantly increases that task is if those contractors use subcontractors.
 And if so, how many?
-There is a lot of risk that comes with hiring an unknown supplier to provide work on a project.
+There are a lot of risks that come with hiring an unknown supplier to provide work on a project.
 What can be riskier, and even downright stressful, is not knowing if they are qualified to perform such work.
 If a contractor defers work to a subcontractor, what do you as the hiring client know about that subcontractor?
 Are they the best qualified for the job or simply the least expensive for the contractor?

 Supplier diversity is key to a healthy supply chain of contractors but managing all those moving parts can be a full-time job.
 Having procedures in place to manage the suppliers, reduce risk and provide support to staff are all best practices and key components to a successful contractor program.

 What are Contractor / Supplier Management Best Practices

 - Identify expectations, goals, and objectives for working with suppliers, contractors, subcontractors, and vendors.

 - Establish a baseline of compliance through benchmarks and requirements for contractors to adhere to.

 - Determine which suppliers meet those benchmarks and encourage those that don’t to create programs that help improve their safety culture.